DomainDrivenArchitecture/c4k-common/README.md

 #### Separate Configuration From Credentials

-We think it is an good idea to have credentials separated from configuration.
+We think it is a good idea to have credentials separated from configuration.
 All our functions, cli and frontend are following this principle.
 Thus, for executing separated config and authentication infos have to be provided.

 The following command line yields the resulting k8s manifests in `k8s-manifest.yaml`:
 ```bash